artivis/manif/README.md

 targeted at robotics applications.

-It provides a base structure which is implemented using CRTP for the groups SO2, SO3, SE2 and SE3.
+It provides a base structure which is implemented using CRTP for the groups SO(2), SO(3), SE(2) and SE(3):
+  - SO(2): rotations in the plane.
+  - SE(2): righd motion (rotation and translation) in the plane.
+  - SO(3): rotations in 3D space.
+  - SE(3): righd motion (rotation and translation) in 3D space.

-Other Lie groups can and will be added.
+Other Lie groups can and will be added, and contributions are welcome.

-**manif** provides analytic computation of Jacobians for all the operations.
-It also supports template scalar types.
-In particular, it can work with the `ceres::Jet` type, allowing for automatic Jacobian computation -- see related paragraph on Jacobians below.
+**manif** is based on the mathematical presentation of the Lie theory available in [this paper](http://arxiv.org/abs/1812.01537).
+We recommend every user of **manif** to read the paper (17 pages) before starting to use the library.
+The paper provides a thorough introduction to Lie theory, in a simplified way so as to make the benefits of Lie theory easy for roboticians that are not skilled in the Lie theory.

 **manif** was designed for easy integration to larger project.
 A single dependency on [Eigen](http://eigen.tuxfamily.org),